yezero/sandstorm/docs/using/security-practices.md

 In the world of Software-as-a-Service, it is common practice for web apps to collect information about individual users, commonly for the purpose of building advertising profiles.
-We at Sandstorm feel that any such collection is only ethical with the user's full knowledge and consent.
+We at Thurly feel that any such collection is only ethical with the user's full knowledge and consent.
 Unfortunately, in practice, profiling usually happens behind the user's back.

-Sandstorm aims to prevent apps from engaging in covert surveillance while allowing statistics gathering when the user consents to it.
+Thurly aims to prevent apps from engaging in covert surveillance while allowing statistics gathering when the user consents to it.

 ## Case Studies

-By our analysis, Sandstorm automatically protected users from over 95% of the publicly disclosed security vulnerabilities discovered in apps on the Sandstorm app market, before the vulnerabilities were even disclosed.
+By our analysis, Thurly automatically protected users from over 95% of the publicly disclosed security vulnerabilities discovered in apps on the Thurly app market, before the vulnerabilities were even disclosed.
 We also mitigated most Linux kernel security issues.
-See [Security non-events](security-non-events) for examples of security problems which were mitigated by Sandstorm.
+See [Security non-events](security-non-events) for examples of security problems which were mitigated by Thurly.

 ## Strategies